burkeholland/deno-first-look/lessons/dependencies/remote-dependencies.md

     //# sourceMappingURL=data:application/json;base64,eyJ2ZXJzaW9uIjozLCJmaWxlIjo...
     ```

-But we know that Deno doesn't download that file everytime we run the program.
+But we know that Deno doesn't download that file every time we run the program.
 We know that the first time we try and use it, Deno downloads it to the "deps" cache.

 Linux